shauryashaurya/shauryashaurya.github.io/README.md

 ## Open Source Initiatives
+* [CoolRE](https://shauryashaurya.github.io/coolRE/) - pronounced "cooler" provides 3 approaches to building a regular expressions engine - a toy overview, a backtracking based implementation and a finite-automata based approach.

 * [Kandinsky](https://shauryashaurya.github.io/kandinsky/) - discover key colours in a painting or photograph using K-Means clustering.
 Also provides the proportions of the colours.
 Some results (more in the repo):

   ![01](images/k1.jpg)